vuejs/eslint-plugin-vue/docs/rules/no-v-text-v-html-on-component.md

 ```

 - `allow` (`string[]`) ...
 Specify a list of custom components for which the rule should not apply.
 - `ignoreElementNamespaces` (`boolean`) ...
-Specify whether to ignore the namespace restrictions for SVG and MathML elements, so that the rule should not apply.
+If `true`, always treat SVG and MathML tag names as HTML elements, even if they are not used inside a SVG/MathML root element.
 Default is `false`.

 ### `{ "allow": ["router-link", "nuxt-link"] }`